dvaturi/Opsschool-project/README.md

 - Change the ```key_name``` to your requested region (default: ```opsschoolproject```)
 - Change the ```instance_type``` to your requested region (default: ```t2.micro```)

-## Run terrafrom
+## Run Terraform
-Run the following to bring the s3 bucket up (for env tfstate file):
+Run the following to bring the s3 bucket up (for the env tfstate file):
 ```bash
 cd terraform/1.s3_creation/
 terraform init
 terraform apply --auto-approve
 ```

-Run the following to bring environment up:
+Run the following to bring the environment up:
 ```bash
 cd terraform/2.environment/
 terraform init